chernyshalexander/YandexMusicLMS/README.md

 **An active Yandex Plus subscription is required for the plugin to work.**
 #### Features
 - Personal Collection: Access to liked tracks, albums, artists, and playlists.
-- "For You": Personal recommendations, "My Vibe" (My Wave), and personal playlists.
+- "For You": Personal recommendations, "My Vibe", and personal playlists.
 - Radio Stations: Browse and play by genre, mood, activity, and era.
 - Smart Playlists and Mixes.
 Search for tracks, albums, artists, podcasts, and audiobooks.
 - Discovery: Optional "Hot Tracks" and "New Releases" in the main menu.